 The human chorionic gonadotropin (hCG) stimulation test is done to assess the presence and secretory ability of testicular tissue.
 Multiple protocols exist.
 In one protocol, a one-time dose of hCG 100 units/kg IM is given. hCG stimulates Leydig cells, as does LH, with which it shares a structural subunit, and stimulates testicular production of testosterone.
 Testosterone levels should double after 3 to 4 days.

 Cryptorchidism is corrected early to obviate concerns about cancer developing in later adulthood and to prevent testicular torsion (see Cryptorchidism).

 For secondary hypogonadism, any underlying pituitary or hypothalamic disorder is treated.
 Overall, the goal is to provide androgen replacement starting with a low dose and progressively increasing the dose over 18 to 24 mo.

 Adolescents with androgen deficiency should be given long-acting injectable testosterone enanthate or cypionate 50 mg q 2 to 4 wk; the dose is increased up to 200 mg over 18 to 24 mo.
 A transdermal patch or gel may be used instead.

 Treatment of Kallmann syndrome with hCG can correct cryptorchidism and establish fertility.
-Pulsatile GnRH therapy given subcutaneously by a portable pump leads to endogenous sex hormone secretion, progressive virilization, and even fertility.
+Puberty is typically induced using testosterone injectable or gel.
+GnRH therapy has been previously shown to help endogenous sex hormone secretion, progressive virilization, and even fertility.

 In isolated LH deficiency, testosterone, via conversion to estrogen by aromatase, induces normal epiphyseal closure.

-Last full review/revision May 2009 by Nicholas Jospe, MD
+Last full review/revision October 2014 by Andrew Calabria, MD